maheshwaghmare/bhari/README.md

 # Bhari Theme

-Theme is build for bloggers who love to write articles, share awesome stuff etc.
+Bhari is simple theme for bloggers.

 ### Description

-Hi.
-I'm a starter theme called Bhari, or underscores, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
-Instead try turning me into the next, most awesome, WordPress theme out there.
-That's what I'm here for.
+Bhari is lightweight, responsive theme for bloggers who love to write articles, share awesome stuff etc.

 ### Installation

-1. In your admin panel, go to Appearance > Themes and click the Add New button.
+1. In your admin panel, go to 'Appearance > Themes' and click the 'Add New' button.
-2. Click Upload and Choose File, then select the theme's .zip file.
-Click Install Now.
+2. Click 'Upload' and Choose File, then select the theme's .zip file.
+Click 'Install Now'.
-3. Click Activate to use your new theme right away.
+3. Click 'Activate' to use your new theme right away.

 =======

 ### Screenshot

 After Install & Activate Bhari Theme looks like:
 <img src="http://i.imgur.com/VSnC36H.jpg" />